UCD Ops & AI-Enabled User Researchers

 There is a lot to be decided on AI-policy and guidance; it feels like more guardrails can’t come soon enough.

-After 4 months of training, and over a year waiting since I decided to enter a Marathon, I finally achieved running my first Marathon in York at the week.
-Despite injuries in the months and weeks leading up to the race, I carried on all my prep and hoped to be well.
+After four months of training, and over a year waiting since I decided to enter a Marathon, I finally achieved running my first Marathon in York at the week.

 I finished the Yorkshire Marathon with a time of 3 hours 24 minutes 51 seconds, a time I was delighted with.